markshust/docker-magento2-nginx/README.md

 This image installs the following:

 - `nginx`
+- `vim`

-A new `magento` user is created that belongs to the web server group, and the following line is included to run proper filesystem permissions when using ['Dinghy'](https://github.com/codekitchen/dinghy) on OS X:
+The following line is included to run proper filesystem permissions when using ['Dinghy'](https://github.com/codekitchen/dinghy) on OS X.

-`usermod -u 501 magento`
+`RUN usermod -u 501 www-data`

 # How to use this image?